All for law and law for all: Adaptive RAG Pipeline for Legal Research: Conclusion

-LLMs often suffer from \textbf{hallucinations}, which is a critical issue in the \textbf{legal domain} where information is crucial.
-This study addresses this key issue by successfully optimising an \textbf{end-to-end RAG pipeline} for legal documents, advancing beyond the \textbf{LegalBenchRAG} by integrating \textbf{query translation}, \textbf{retrieval} and \textbf{response generation}.
-Using \textbf{open-source models} (\textbf{SBERT}, \textbf{GTE-large}) enabled \textbf{cost-effective} and more accessible pipelines without the reliance on commercial APIs.
-The pipeline incorporates a \textbf{novel strategy} including query translation and complexity-driven chunking and generation. \textbf{Complexity classification} (i.e. expert vs. non-expert and vague vs. verbose) has helped to \textbf{reduce hallucinations} and tailor retrieval.
-The simple extractor used on structured queries helped to significantly improve the recall and precision for retrieval.
-For the retrieval stage, \textbf{RCTS and cosine similarity outperformed} Naïve chunking and BM25. \textbf{Query translation significantly increased recall@K} and \textbf{Precision@K} for information retrieval, while \textbf{adaptive top-k retrieval} based on complexity \textbf{outperforms fixed-k} in response generation.
-Furthermore, \textbf{faithfulness} and \textbf{BERT-F1} evaluated \textbf{legal response quality better} than \textbf{ROUGE}.
-This highlights the value of adapting retrieval and generation according to query complexity, providing a strong foundation for lightweight legal tools without commercial APIs. \\ However, \textbf{limited resources} restricted reranking, fine-tuning, and testing higher K-values compared to LegalBenchRAG.
-Furthermore, the \textbf{legal dataset corpus} covered only NDAs, M\&A agreements, commercial contracts and privacy policies and did not support queries requiring information from multiple documents.
-Future work could explore \textbf{advanced retrievers} (e.g. \textbf{ColBERT}, \textbf{SPLADE}) and \textbf{multi-document queries}.
-Additionally, \textbf{domain-specific fine-tuning} and \textbf{user experience studies} on domain experts vs laypersons could be explored.
-In general, this research shows a \textbf{practical and scalable method} for implementing RAG pipelines in the legal field, striking a balance between accuracy and accessibility.
+LLMs often suffer from hallucinations, which is a critical issue in the legal domain where obtaining the correct information is crucial.
+This study addresses this key issue by successfully optimising an end-to-end RAG pipeline for legal documents, advancing beyond the LegalBenchRAG by integrating query translation, retrieval and response generation.

+Our findings highlight the value of adapting retrieval and generation according to query complexity, providing a strong foundation for lightweight legal tools without commercial APIs. \\ However, limited resources restricted reranking, fine-tuning, and testing higher K-values compared to LegalBenchRAG.
+Furthermore, the legal dataset corpus covered only NDAs, M\&A agreements, commercial contracts and privacy policies and did not support queries requiring information from multiple documents.
+Future work could explore advanced retrievers (e.g. ColBERT, SPLADE) and multi-document queries.
+Additionally, domain-specific fine-tuning and user experience studies on domain experts vs laypersons could be explored.
+In general, this research shows a practical and scalable method for implementing RAG pipelines in the legal field, striking a balance between accuracy and accessibility.